Why your last video didn't work. (It wasn't the production.)

 • Formats mapped to objectives — what each piece is for, not just what it is

-• The 30-idea content matrix and the brief templates that brief production correctly
+• The 30-idea content matrix and the templates to brief production correctly

-A brief built on a settled why and a named who isn't a wish list — it's an instruction.
-That's the difference between a shoot and a gamble.
+A brief built on a settled 'why' and a named 'who' isn't a wish list — it's an instruction.
+That's the difference between a calculated play and a gamble.

 A repeatable loop you run yourself — so every pound of budget compounds, and the next video is sharper, not slower.
 This is the phase that turns a one-off into a capability.